ramonafabri/ramonafabri/README.md

 # ramonafabri
-Hello my name is Ramona Fabri, I am a student at CEU and I would like to become a beginner Python programmer.
+Hello my name is Ramona Fabri, I am a student in AWS reStart course and I would like to become a Cloud Solution Architect.